radoll93/Homework9_Node.JS_README_generator/README.md

 ## License

-  This project is licensed under the MIT
+  This project is licensed under the MIT. https://opensource.org/licenses/MIT

 ## Contributing